Does cold calling still work? It does with these 8 rules.

 4. Ask and listen

 You’re calling the client to help them.
 Only if you listen and learn about their situation can you find out what they need or what you can sell them.
 Typically, the more time you spend conversing and especially listening, the better you will understand the client and what value you can offer them.

 5. Help the client & maintain quality

-A good cold call doesn’t always mean you have to book a meeting.
+A good cold call doesn’t always mean the sales rep has to book a meeting.
 Finding out whether there’s something you can do for them is a service to both you and your client.
 In the end, you’re helping the client with their business.
-If you can’t do that, then it’s better to be fair and open about it.
+If you can’t do that, then it’s better as a sales rep to be fair and open about it.
 Identify if there’s an opportunity you both want to spend time on.
 If you’re going to meet the client, you’re investing hours of your own time in it too.
 By identifying the quality of the opportunity in advance, you can avoid unproductive meetings and use your time on other prospects.

 6. Be yourself